 How to get to the Loch Lomond & Trossachs hikes

-Many of these trailheads can only be reached by car.
+Many trails, especially on the Trossachs side of the National Park, can only be reached by car.

-The Arrochar Alps are a great exception as they are accessible by train from Glasgow Queen Street station (get off at Arrochar & Tarbet), but consider that it’s a 40-minute walk from the station to Succoth car park, where most of the mountain routes start.
+Trails on the west shore of Loch Lomond though, are fairly easy to reach by public transort.
+You can take the bus (Citylink no 915) to Luss or Inveruglas, or the train from Glasgow Queen Street to Arrochar & Tarbet for access the western leaks in the Arrochar Alps.
+But consider that it’s a 40-minute walk from the station to Succoth car park, where most of the mountain routes start.

 Ever wanted to swing from tree to tree or dangle several meters above the forest floor?
 I’ve got something for you!